 After Tora Bora, a grand council of Afghan tribal leaders and former exiles was convened under the leadership of Hamid Karzai, who first served as interim leader before becoming the first democratically elected president of Afghanistan on December 7, 2004.
 Even as Afghanistan began to take the first steps toward democracy, however, with more than 10,000 U.S. troops in country, al-Qaida and Taliban forces began to regroup in the mountainous border region between Afghanistan and Pakistan.
 They continue to engage U.S. and Afghan troops in guerilla-style warfare and have also been responsible for the deaths of elected government officials and aid workers and the kidnapping of foreigners.
 Hundreds of American and coalition soldiers and thousands of Afghans have been killed and wounded in the fighting.

-Afghans continue to make up the largest refugee population in the world, though nearly 3 million have returned to Afghanistan since the fall of the Taliban, further straining the country’s war-ravaged economy.
+Afghans continue to make up among the largest refugee populations in the world, though nearly 3 million have returned to Afghanistan since the fall of the Taliban.
+On May 2, 2011, bin Laden was killed in Pakistan by U.S. Navy SEALS.